foundersandcoders/old-coursebook/patterns/week2/json-object.md

 ## What?

 JSON stands for JavaScript Object Notation.
-It looks like this:
+A JSON Object looks like this:

 ```javascript
     {"company":"Founders & Coders", "foundername":"Dan Sofer"}